 - click the 'Alerts' link on the menu above for details of your risk of exposure to coronavirus (COVID-19) in this country

 - check the GOV.UK website for self-isolation (quarantine) rules for when you return to the UK

 - read the information on the COVID-19: Health Considerations for Travel page

 Advice for All Destinations

-- Yellow fever vaccination certificate required for travellers over 1 year of age arriving from countries with risk of yellow fever transmission and for travellers having transited more than 12 hours through the airport of a country with risk of yellow fever transmission.
+Yellow fever vaccination certificate required for travellers aged 1 year or over arriving from countries with risk of yellow fever transmission and for travellers having transited more than 12 hours through the airport of a country with risk of yellow fever transmission.